Masaru2/pokejp/README.md

 * Pokémon Red and Green now use the original Cerulean Cave layout.
 * Pokémon Red and Green use their Overworld and Pokémon graphics from their original release.
 * Pokémon Green loads its unique Super Game Boy Palette.
-* Each game's Super Game Boy Border now has text saying "POKEMON!" where "POCKET MONSTERS!" normally is in the Japanese games.
+* Each game's Super Game Boy Border now has text saying "POKEMON!" where "POCKET MONSTERS!" normally is in the Japanese version.
 * Fixed Glitch where Haunters from in-game trades wouldn't evolve.
-* Fix the Game Freak Presents Bug where it dosen't appears where it's supposed.
+* Fixed The "Presents" Under the Game Freak logo not appearing where its supposed to.
 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
-* Original Japanese map border layout restored.
+* Original map border layout from the japanese version restored.
 * Translated Red and Green Pokédex entries.
-* The GYM leader names in the trainer card restored
+* The gym leader names in the trainer card restored.

 ## Screenshots